vekkt0r/vekkt0r.github.io/_posts/articles/2015-01-30-novatouch-tkk-reverse-engineering-part-2.md

 variables and then start to call init functions for different subsystems, including USB.

-We then start to run in a loop checking if USB is suspended or not.
-When USB is in suspend mode we still poll the key matrix too see if any key is pressed.
-If a key is pressed we send a USB wakeup.
+A loop is then entered where it's first checked if USB is suspended or not.
+When USB is in suspend mode the key matrix is still polled to see if any key is pressed.
+If a key is pressed an USB wakeup is sent to computer.

-When USB is active we continuously call the key sample function.
+When USB is active the key sample function is continuously called.

 ### Key sample function ###